bhargavvummadi/cs5293sp22-Redactor/README.md

 In this project to get all the flags redacted from the input fies, I have made some assumptions as follows:

 1. Names are correctly redacted using spacy
+2. I have assumed that all arguments should be passed so that defaulty all flages (--names --dates --phones --address --gender --concept) are set to true, so all should be passed while running the project.
-2. Data is mostly from US based states.
+4. Data is mostly from US based states.
-3. The Address format is as follows 'Area name, state-short-name  zipcode'
+5. The Address format is as follows 'Area name, state-short-name  zipcode'
-4. Genders might come from the (gender_list)list I provided, if not we can add other items to the list to make it redact.
+6. Genders might come from the (gender_list)list I provided, if not we can add other items to the list to make it redact.
-5. Concept synonym might match with one of following words in the file.
+7. Concept synonym might match with one of following words in the file.
+Each concept word is present in a new line.
-6. I assumed to create stderr or stdout files using sys module by using commands like ```sys.stderr.write()``` and writing other files to stats or any other filenames that are passed as argument.
+8. I assumed to create stderr or stdout files using sys module by using commands like ```sys.stderr.write()``` and writing other files to stats or any other filenames that are passed as argument.

 <p align="right">(<a href="#top">back to top</a>)</p>